deshaw/wsgi-kerberos/README.rst

-will be validated, the principal of the authenticating user will be extracted and added to the WSGI environment using the key ``REMOTE_USER``, and the application will be called to serve the request, but instead of being passed the start_response method, it will be passed a slightly modified one which appends a ``WWW-Authenticate`` header which identifies the server to the client.
+will be validated, the principal of the authenticating user will be extracted and added to the WSGI environment using the key ``REMOTE_USER``, and the application will be called to serve the request, but instead of being passed the default WSGI ``start_response`` function, it will be passed a slightly modified one which appends a ``WWW-Authenticate`` header which identifies the server to the client.
 This allows ``WSGI-Kerberos`` to support mutual authentication.

 Full Example